ourzora/v3/README.md

 # V3 𓀨

-This repoository contains the core contracts that compose the ZORA V3 Protocol.
+This repository contains the core contracts that compose the ZORA V3 Protocol.

 This protocol is a [Hyperstructure](https://www.jacob.energy/hyperstructures.html).
 It is unstoppable, free, expansive, permissionless, and credibly neutral.